Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Results

-Next, we investigated temperature-dependent Raman scattering down to 5K on the hybrid Bi$_{2}$Te$_{3}$-FePS$_{3}$ flake and compared the results with isolated constituent flakes (see Figure \ref{fig1}(a) for reference locations).
-For confirmation, room temperature Raman spectra were recorded at three different positions (see Figure\ref{fig1} (b-d) for Raman shifts) of the Bi$_{2}$Te$_{3}$- FePS$_{3} $ hybrid: (i) Bi$_{2}$Te$_{3} $ flake connected to the hybrid (flake color - yellow, black solid dot in Figure\ref{fig1}(a)), (ii) few layer FePS$_{3} $ connected to hybrid (flake color - blue, green solid dot in Figure\ref{fig1}(a)), and (iii) region of the heterostructure (flake color - dark blue, red solid dot in Figure\ref{fig1}(a)).
-In case of Bi$_{2}$Te$_{3} $ and FePS$_{3}$ flake connected to hybrid, variation of the classified peaks at low temperature ($T$ = 5K) from the room temperature data in terms of peak position, full-width-half-maxima (FWHM), and the intensity can be read by the naked eye and may reveal contributions of phonon anharmonicity and spin-phonon coupling (see Figure \ref{fig1}(b-c)).
+Next, we investigated temperature-dependent Raman scattering down to 5 K on HS-1, (see figure \ref{fig1}(a) for reference locations).
+In case of the heterostructure (HS-1), variation of the classified peaks at low temperature ($T$ = 5 K) from the room temperature data in terms of peak position, full-width-half-maxima (FWHM), and the intensity can be read by the naked eye and may reveal contributions of phonon anharmonicity and spin-phonon coupling (see Figure \ref{fig1}(b)).

-At the overlapping region (as denoted by red dot in Figure \ref{fig1}(a)), there may be a significant coupling between the adjacent peaks, as in between broad peak of FePS$_{3}$ (denoted as zone folded phonon (ZP) mode around 108 cm$^{-1}$) and characteristic E$_{g}^{2}$ mode (designated as E1 in Figure \ref{fig1}(b)) of Bi$_{2}$Te$_{3}$, which are characteristic phonon modes of individual compounds (see Figure\ref{fig1}(d)).
-Deconvolution of the hybrid peak around 110 cm$^{-1}$ into two Lorentzian curves confirms that the broad ZP peak of FePS$_{3} $ becomes sharply peaked (100 times at 5K) in presence of the underneath Bi$_{2}$Te$_{3}$ layer.
+At the heterostructure region, there may be a significant coupling between the adjacent peaks, as in between broad peak of FePS$_{3}$ (denoted as zone folded phonon (ZP) mode around 108 cm$^{-1}$) and characteristic E$_{g}^{2}$ mode (designated as E1 in Figure \ref{fig1}(b)) of Bi$_{2}$Te$_{3}$, which are characteristic phonon modes of individual compounds.
+Deconvolution of the hybrid peak around 110 cm$^{-1}$ into two Lorentzian curves confirms that the broad ZP peak of FePS$_{3} $ becomes sharply peaked (100 times at 5 K) in presence of the underneath Bi$_{2}$Te$_{3}$ layer.
 Note that the disappearance of the broad peak around 100 cm$^{-1} $ in the overlapping region at low temperature ($\sim$ 100 K) is remindful of the pristine FePS$_{3}$, as reported in \cite{ghosh2021spin}.
 To investigate the temperature dependent phonon behavior, the frequency ($\omega$) and the linewidth ($ \Gamma $) are extracted from the respective Lorentzian fits to specific phonon modes and were fit by symmetric three phonon coupling model (see Figure \ref{fig2}-\ref{fig3}) \cite{menendez1984temperature}:

 \\ Here, the parameters $ \omega^{'} $ and $ \omega_{1} $ represent the top and bottom of the fitted sigmoidal curve, respectively; $ T_{0} $ is the center point, and $dT$ controls the width of the curve. $h$ and $k_\mathrm{B}$ are the Planck and Boltzmann constants, respectively, $c$ is the speed of light and $T$ is the temperature. $\Gamma_{0}$ is the asymptotic value of the linewidth at zero temperature. $\bar{\nu_{1}}$ and $\bar{\nu_{2}}$ are two acoustic phonon modes with different wavenumbers with opposite wavevector.